From poker to blackjack, developers are taking to the mobile market

 Thanks to this, even companies and developers who had previously seen success in other industries have begun closing in on the mobile market.
 The online gambling industry recently made great strides when some companies were granted licenses to operate in New Jersey, Nevada, and Delaware, but the expansion hasn’t ended yet.
 Online gambling companies have already released simple slot game simulations and other games that rely on luck, but the push for better quality mobile games is felt across all sectors.
 Some companies have been successful in this endeavor, while some have not.

 Could the mobile market be the next frontier for online gambling?
-Ness Software sure seems to think so, saying that as the number of mobile users go up, the only thing left for a smart company to do is join them and go mobile.
+Ness Software sure seems to think so, saying that as the number of California online casinos users go up, the only thing left for a smart company to do is join them and go mobile.
 Nowadays, consumers want something that lets them do their business – be it banking, emailing, or gaming – on the go, and lets them do it fast.
 And if online gambling companies want to stand a chance, they’d better take their business to the app stores.

 Did this tutorial help you?